 The house is going to feel awfully big and awfully empty.
 But at least you don’t have to move.
 Not right away, at least.
 Maybe you can re-decorate…

-Before you head out to the furniture store, please think of one small thing: Give us a call so we can adjust your homeowner’s or renter’s insurance to your name only, and make it work for your new needs.
+Before you head out to the furniture store, please think of one small thing: Give us a call so we can adjust your homeowner’s or tenant’s insurance to your name only, and make it work for your new needs.
 (That may even save you money.)

 The last thing you need right now is unnecessary hassle.
 Allow yourself the peace of mind that you deserve, and get your protection plan in place.
 We’re here to help.
 And we make it easy for you: We shop multiple companies for you, and find you the plan that best fits your new situation and your new budget.